-Thank you for signing up for Conceptual Chemistry-Full Version.
+Thank you for signing up for Conceptual Physical Science-PAC, with its focus on physics, astronomy, and chemistry.
 This article is much like a "users guide" to your Conceptual Academy course.
 It's full of many details, which we hope will answer most of your questions.